unfoldingWord-dev/translationDatabaseWeb/README.md

 ## Data Sources

-A lot of the sources of data are pull into and managed as repo as part of the Debian project called simplely, [ISO Codes](https://alioth.debian.org/anonscm/git/iso-codes/iso-codes.git).
+A lot of the sources of data are pull into and managed as repo as part of the Debian project called simply, [ISO Codes](https://alioth.debian.org/anonscm/git/iso-codes/iso-codes.git).

 ### In Use